shaifsalehin/COSC3342/README.md

 ### Project Description

 Create a socket server in C. Let a client connect to the server and give commands.
 The server will then evaluate the commands and respond to the client.
+Currently only responds to 'Deal'.

 ### Setup: